heldercervantes/HTMLBoilerplate/README.md

 Two things happen to vendor scripts.
 They are combined into the main.js file AND the `vendor` directory is also duplicated into your template folder.
 This causes some redundancy, but it leaves the door open for you to load them separately from your main.js file should you need to.
 Also some scripts include assets (css, images) that are mirrored into your `dist` folder.

 Included vendor scripts:
-- **jQuery 2.2.0**: For who can live without it;
+- **jQuery 2.2.0**: For those who can't live without it;
-- **Modernizr**: Basic, only touchevents detection so you can make hover's that dont require double tapping on touch devices;
+- **Modernizr**: Basic, only touchevents detection so you can make hovers that don't require double tapping on touch devices;
-- **Swiper 3.4.2**: Just because this ends up in 90% of my projects.
+- **Swiper 3.4.2**: Just because 90% of projects have some sort of slideshow feature.

 Don't need any of these?
 Just delete the files.